Inside the Unified Persona System

 This article explores the architecture behind it.

-At the database level, every entity in Meggy — whether a person, the main bot, or an autonomous agent — is stored in the same identities table with a unified schema:
+At the database level, every entity in Meggy — whether a person, the main bot, an autonomous agent, or an organization mentioned in a conversation — is stored in the same identities table with a unified schema:

 Field Purpose